sensboston/TweetNotify/README.md

 You must have a paid account on X to be able to create [X Pro Desk](https://pro.twitter.com/i/decks).

 ### Installation
 This application is completely portable so it doesn't require installation.
-Just create a new folder (on the desktop or at any accessible folder on your progile), name it "TweetNotify" or whatever you like, download and move there the executable file **TweetNotify.exe**.
+Just create a new folder (on the desktop or at any accessible folder on your profile), name it "TweetNotify" or whatever you like, download and move there the executable file **TweetNotify.exe**.

 The application saves the settings to the **TweetNotify.config** file in the launch folder.
 The **ChromiumBrowser** folder (used for headless web scraping), will also be created there.
 Checked setting **Start with Windows** will make a change in the registry at **SOFTWARE\Microsoft\Windows\CurrentVersion\Run**